emiraga/wikigraph/README.md

  - page.sql.gz
  - redirect.sql.gz

-Prepare redis server: Client timeout is annoying, disable that.
+Prepare redis server: Flush the database.
+Client timeout is annoying, disable that.
 Unix sockets are slightly faster that network.
 Background writes are annoying as well, append only files (AOF) provide a nice alternative.
 Relevant lines from `redis.conf`

     unixsocket /tmp/redis.sock
     timeout 0